Business, Communication and Computers » Business Technology

 Overview

-The Business Technology program teaches students the skills they need to work in the business world.
-Students learn how businesses work, how to talk with customers, how to use computers, and how to manage money.
-They also learn about starting a business, hiring workers, and solving problems that happen every day in the workplace.
-This program helps students get ready for both college and jobs in many business areas.
+The Business Technology program teaches students the skills they need to succeed in the business world.
+Students learn how businesses operate, how to communicate with customers and coworkers, and how to use computers to solve problems and manage information.
+They also explore topics like starting a business, hiring workers, and making smart decisions.
+This program prepares students for both college and jobs in many areas of business.

 What You’ll Learn